Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Geometric-topological response theory

-Note that the constant term in SEE of the loop SES is \emph{not} resulted from the loop topology: it is merely due to the fact that the entanglement subsystem here contains an even number or zero spins along each line along $x$ or $y$ direction, so it contains three independent ``discrete rectangles''.
-Each discrete rectangle is composed of four vertices of a rectangle and contributes a $-1$ to the SEE.
-See Fig.~\ref{fig:pim_ses} (d) for a concrete example of discrete rectangles.
-For such a discrete rectangle SES, we have $N_{A}=4$, $|G_{A}|=2$, thus $S_{A}=N_{A}-\log_{2}|G_{A}|=4-1=3$.
-Moreover, notice that a straight line SES $A$ at angle $\theta$ to $x$-axis ($0<\theta<\frac{\pi}{2}$) cannot fully contain any discrete rectangles, lines aligned with the $x$- or $y$-axis, or arbitrary combinations thereof.
-Consequently, the SEE of such an SES must be trivial regardless of $\theta$.
+Notably, the constant term in the SEE of the loop SES is \textit{not} a consequence of the loop topology.
+Rather, it arises because the specific geometry of the loop fully contains three independent ``discrete rectangle'' stabilizers.
+Each discrete rectangle involves four vertices of a rectangle and contributes a $-1$ to the SEE, as it supports a stabilizer; for a subsystem consisting solely of such a discrete rectangle ($N_A=4$), one finds $|G_A|=2$ and thus $S_A = 4-1=3$.

-Therefore, for the cat state $\cat$, we have a geometric SEE (gSEE) term that appears when the SES is strictly along a linear subsystem that supports a symmetry generator.